- Scabies is a mite (tiny insect) that burrows into the skin.

 How is scabies spread?

-Scabies are spread through close personal contact, including close skin to skin contact with a sexual partner.
+Scabies are spread through close personal contact, including close skin to skin contact with family, household members, and sexual partners.
 It’s also spread by using the unwashed bed linen, clothes, or towels of an infected person.

 What are the signs and symptoms of scabies?

 Four to six weeks after exposure to the scabies mite, the burrows become raised and intense itching occurs, especially when the person becomes warm in bed, or after exercise or a hot shower or bath.
+Even though the person might have no symptoms, scabies can still be spread.
 The symptoms will appear quicker (often within hours after exposure, but within 1-4 days) in people who have had scabies before.
 Scratching the burrows can cause infection.
-A rash or bumps can appear anywhere on the skin, but particularly between the fingers, inside the wrists, in the creases under the buttocks, in the creases of the abdomen, and around the genitals.
+A rash or bumps can appear anywhere on the skin, but particularly in the webs between the fingers, inside the wrists, in the creases under the buttocks, in the creases of the abdomen, and around the genitals.
 The bumps can become inflamed, crusty, or hard.

 How is scabies diagnosed?

-You should see your health care provider if you think you have scabies.
+You should see your health care provider (HCP) if you think you have scabies.
 He/she will diagnose scabies by a physical examination of the rash.
-Your health care provider may sometimes take a scraping of the rash to look under the microscope to look for mites, fecal matter from the mite, mite eggs, or parts of eggs.
+Your HCP may sometimes take a scraping of the rash to look under the microscope for mites, fecal matter from the mite, mite eggs, or parts of eggs.

 How is scabies treated?